Understanding the Cannabis Laws in Latin America| 06 January, 2022

 Latin America’s cannabis legislation has moved much faster than America’s.
 Several countries have decriminalized possession, allowed the use of cannabis for medical purposes, or regulated its commercial cultivation and sale to provide access for adults.
 This article will explain the current cannabis laws in all of Latin America.

 In most Latin American countries, the cultivation, distribution, and consumption of cannabis are prohibited.
 However, several countries have decriminalized possession of small amounts for personal use.
 Argentina, Chile, Colombia, Costa Rica, Ecuador, Mexico, and Peru have decriminalized cannabis.
 In the countries that have decriminalized cannabis possession for personal use, you may face a fine, but you will not be arrested or imprisoned.
 In other countries, the law only allows cannabis to be grown for personal use if it is intended to be used medically.
 These countries include Argentina, Brazil, Chile, Colombia, and Peru.
+So, not all Latin American countries legally allow you to buy weed seeds for growing outdoors and indoors.
+Before engaging in such an activity, check the legislation in your country of residence

 Currently, in 2021, cannabis consumption is legal in Uruguay, Puerto Rico, and Panama.
 However, Uruguay was the first Latin American country to regulate cannabis from production to sale for those 19 years of age and older.
 In Puerto Rico and Panama, cannabis can be consumed in private residences or other places where smoking is allowed legally.
 According to the experts in making pure cannabidiol CBD products at Gold Bee, cannabis can be consumed in the form of flowers, oils, soft gels, honey sticks, and edibles.
 However, the laws state that It cannot be consumed in any form that suggests it will provide a psychoactive effect.
 Gummies and candies containing cannabis extracts and oils are currently legal in Puerto Rico and Panama.
 In the Netherlands, coffee shops are not allowed to sell alcohol or tobacco and must obtain a license from the government to sell cannabis.